Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 17) If a gun fight occurs between Security Personnel and any hostile offender, no matter the place, any Non-Combative Corporation Member must leave the area and not intervene with the bout.

-*a) Given a Non-Combative Corporation Member has a weapon not banned in Article 2, Section 2, Clause 6, Sub-Clause B, and the said persons is already in the way of the confrontation, the Corporation Member may take action to defend themselves, and prevent harm to a Security Corps Member.*
+*a) Given a Non-Combative Corporation Member has a weapon not banned in Article 2, Section 2, Clause 6, Sub-Clause B, and the said persons is already in the way of the confrontation, the Corporation Member may take action to defend themselves, and prevent harm to a Security Personnel.*